Procedural Fairness in Machine Learning: Related Work

-To mitigate bias in ML models, researchers have proposed various pre-process~\cite{zemel2013learning,kamiran2012data}, in-process~\cite{9902997,zhang2021fairer,zhang2018mitigating}, and post-process~\cite{hardt2016equality} mechanisms.
-Although these methods are valuable in mitigating bias in prediction outcomes, existing fairness metrics only focus on distributive fairness without capturing unfairness in the decision process~\cite{zhao2022fairness}.
-Consequently, current methods tend to improve distributive fairness while neglecting procedural fairness.
+To improve the distributive fairness of ML models, researchers have proposed various pre-processing~\cite{zemel2013learning,kamiran2012data}, in-processing~\cite{9902997,zhang2021fairer,zhang2018mitigating}, and post-processing~\cite{hardt2016equality} mechanisms.
+Although these methods are valuable in mitigating bias in prediction outcomes, existing fairness metrics and mitigation methods mainly focus on distributive fairness while neglecting procedural fairness~\cite{zhao2022fairness}.